johnb30/hermes/README.md

 # Hermes

-[Hemres Conrad](http://futurama.wikia.com/wiki/Hermes_Conrad) is the unofficial mascot of the Herme API.
+[Hemres Conrad](http://futurama.wikia.com/wiki/Hermes_Conrad) is the unofficial mascot of the Hermes API.

 ## Services